M.S. in Human Development and Family Science: Gerontology

 Is the program accredited?

 There is no accreditation in the gerontology field.
-Online degrees and classes offered through NDSU Distance and Continuing Education are accredited by the North Central Association of Colleges and Schools and are approved through the academic departments and colleges at NDSU.
+Online degrees and classes offered through NDSU Distance and Continuing Education are accredited by the Higher Learning Commission and are approved through the academic departments and colleges at NDSU.

 Why go into the gerontology field?